konsumer/arc-example/README.md

 @tables
 hroe
-  p *String
+  PK *String
-  s **String
+  SK **String

 @indexes
 hroe
-  gs1p *String
+  SK *String
-  gs1s **String
+  SearchData **String
 hroe
-  gs2p *String
+  SearchData *String
-  gs2s **String
+hroe
+  GSIBucket *Number

 ```

 As you can see, all the complication is in the access patterns, not the dynamo setup.
-We have a table called `hroe` with a *PK* called `p` and *SK* called `s`.
-We also make 2 GSIs, with their PKs & SKs (named equally unimaginatively.)
+We have a table called `hroe` with a *PK* and *SK*.
+We also make 3 GSIs.
 We do this, because they have multiple duties (they aren't just indexes for a particular field, they are used in multiple ways to index the data), and it will make them match the access pattern text a bit better.
 You may notice I am using `hroe` twice, in `@indexes` (GSI) as they will both be on that table.
 I'm not using dashes in any of the actual field-names, because it will confuse dynamo when we make queries.

 ### make an api